kingyoubin/EVC-Fuzzer-project/README.md

-This project aims to create a dashcam fuzzing tool for electric car chargers.
+#This project aims to create a dashcam fuzzing tool for electric Vehicle chargers.

 Still in progress